Tochukz/Xamarin/Building-Xamarin/README.md

 __Binding to View Models and Data Models__
 Here are the three approaches:
 1. Create a view model that implements _INotifyPropertyChanged_
-  The disadvantage of the approach is that it leads to code duplication with multiple _INotifyPropertyChanges_ implementations of the same property in different view models.
+  The disadvantage of this approach is that it leads to code duplication with multiple _INotifyPropertyChanges_ implementations of the same property in different view models.
 2. Implement _INotifyPropertyChanged_ in your data model
-  The disadvantage of the approach is that it clutters up the data model and increases the number if notifications sent, which can impact performance for large data objects.
+  The disadvantage of this approach is that it clutters up the data model and increases the number if notifications sent, which can impact performance for large data objects.
 3. Wrap your data model in an _Observable_ class
- This approaches avoids the problems found in the first two approaches.
+ This approaches avoids the problems found in the first and second approaches.
 Here you wrap your data model in a class that implements _INofityPropertyChanges_ to make it observable (at the code of creating yet another subclass).

 __Locking Is Key__
 There are two ways to achieve locking with SQLite:
 1. Synchronous SQLite calls and explicit locking.
 2. Asynchronous SQLite calls with implicit locking.
 Async calls do the locking for you.

-Learn about _SQLite asynchronous API_.
+Learn about _SQLite asynchronous API_
 __MS Docs__
 [SQLite Database](https://docs.microsoft.com/en-us/xamarin/get-started/quickstarts/database?pivots=windows)

 ### Working with a REST API
 Install the _NewtonSoft JSON.NET_ Nuget package.
 __MS Docs__
 [Consume a RESTful Web Service](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/data-cloud/web-services/rest)